Angus Barbieri's fast: Record

 In the 1971 edition of The Guinness Book of Records, Barbieri's 382-day fast was recognized as the longest recorded.
-As of 2025, Barbieri retains the record for the longest fast without solid food.
+As of 2026, Barbieri retains the record for the longest fast without solid food.
 Guinness does not actively encourage records relating to fasting for fear of encouraging unsafe behaviour.

 Follow-up

 Doctors were amazed by Barbieri's ability to resist the temptation to eat without having to stay in the hospital.
-He celebrated his achievement by going on a vacation in Spain for three weeks, and a 1973 study found that Barbieri maintained a healthy weight of 196 lb. concluding that "prolonged fasting in this patient had no ill-effects".
-He moved to Warwick, married a woman named Mary, and had two sons.
-Barbieri died in September 1990 after a short illness.
+He celebrated his achievement by going on a vacation in Spain for three weeks, and a 1973 study found that Barbieri maintained a healthy weight of 14 stone / 196 lb, concluding that "prolonged fasting in this patient had no ill-effects".
+He moved to Warwick, married, and had two sons.
+Barbieri died in September 1990 after a short illness at age 51.